UPDATED DECEMBER 2013

 the Seventies Supplement or Eighties Supplement (still under construction).

-Many thanks to everyone who has contributed information, recordings or memorabilia to The
+We are very grateful to everyone who has contributed information, recordings or memorabilia to The

 Pirate Radio Hall of Fame.
 We are always on the lookout for more so, if you have any items of interest, please get